 You might want to consider hiking Mount Whitney as you’ll be in that locale, and it doesn’t cost any extra which is nice.

 The Pacific Crest Trail Association have made most of the paperwork process pretty painless.
 I cannot thank them enough for this.
 Here in England, we get charged a lot for most things.
 Excluding any costs associated with food, gear, injury, bribing bears, etc. hiking the Pacific Crest Trail is incredibly cheap.
-When I’m allowed a US Visa and have stepped foot on the Pacific Crest Trail, I am going to donate some money towards the Pacific Crest Trail Association.
+When I’m allowed a US Visa and have stepped foot on the Pacific Crest Trail, I am going to donate more money towards the Pacific Crest Trail Association (I have donated a little but it’s a tiny amount.)
 I’m generally wary of how philanthropic charities really are, but The Pacific Crest Trail Association are an awesome bunch.